ChristopherDavenport/typelevel.github.com/_posts/2021-05-05-discord-migration.md

 Additionally, mobile support has completely deteriorated throughout the years.
 The only users who remain satisfied unconditionally are perhaps those who are using bridges.

-In that light we have decided to switch platforms from Gitter to Discord.
+In that light we have decided to switch platforms on a trial basis from Gitter to Discord.
+After 3 months we will re-evaluate whether this new platform is meeting the communities needs effectively.

 Typelevel is a safe and inclusive community and we wish to leverage tools that align with our community driven goals.
 Discord will help allow us to build even better spaces.
 Discord is a modern platform with solid support across all devices, best-in-class moderation tools both personally and administratively, and builds the Typelevel community as a whole rather than per repo silos.